Overview

 Response Shape

-Every paginated response includes apagination
+Every paginated response includes apagination object:

 When to Stop Paging